big-data-europe/docker-4store/README.md

     docker run -d --name 4store bde2020/4store

-This will just deploy a container named "4store" that has 4store installed.
+This will just deploy a container named "4store" that has 4store installed and run the 4s-boss service.
 Then run 4store commands using docker exec.
 For example to setup a repository named "default" run

     docker exec 4store 4s-backend-setup default